Are you ready to find a school that's aligned with your interests?

-Oftentimes, GAAP seems to take a “one-size-fits-all” approach to financial reporting, however this can do little to reduce issues faced by distinct industries.
-For example, state and local governments have struggled with implementing GAAP due to their unique environments.
-This has resulted in new GAAP hierarchy proposals to better accommodate these government entities.
+GAAP may seem to take a “one-size-fits-all” approach to financial reporting that does not adequately address issues faced by distinct industries.
+For example, state and local governments may struggle with implementing GAAP due to their unique environments.
+New GAAP hierarchy proposals may better accommodate these government entities.

-Small businesses have also struggled with implementing GAAP.
-These standards may be too complex for their accounting needs and hiring personnel to create GAAP reports can be expensive.
-As a result, the FASB has been working with the Private Company Council to update the GAAP with private company exceptions and alternatives.
+Small businesses may also struggle with implementing GAAP.
+These standards may be too complex for their accounting needs, and hiring personnel to create GAAP definition reports can be expensive.
+As a result, the FASB works with the Private Company Council to update GAAP with private company exceptions and alternatives.

 Global vs. Domestic

-GAAP is not the international accounting standard, and this is a developing challenge as businesses become more globalized.
-The International Financial Reporting Standards (IFRS) is the most common set of principles outside of the United States and used in places such as the European Union, Australia, Canada, Japan, India and Singapore.
-In order to reduce some of the tension between these two major systems, the FASB and International Accounting Standards Board (IASB) have been working together to converge standards.
+GAAP is not the international accounting standard, which is a developing challenge as businesses become more globalized.
+The International Financial Reporting Standards (IFRS) is the most common set of principles outside the United States.
+IFRS is used in the European Union, Australia, Canada, Japan, India, and Singapore.

 Inventory Write Downs

-IFRS: Inventory write down reversals are possible under some conditions
+Inventory write-down reversals are possible under some conditions

-These investor reports from major publicly traded companies give a high-level example of financial filings that follow GAAP:
+These investor reports from major publicly traded companies provide high-level examples of financial filings that follow GAAP:

 What are the 10 generally accepted accounting principles?